crisrojas/x-simple-swift-rest-api-server/README.md

 # Simple Swift REST-API Server

-Exploration on how to build a lightweight minimal **REST API server** in Swift for learning purposes.
+Exploration on how to build a lightweight dynamic minimal **REST API server** in Swift for learning purposes.

 ## Desired API